openhab/openhab-distro/README.md

 ## Community: How to Get Involved

 As any good open source project, openHAB welcomes community participation in the project.
 Read more in the [how to contribute](CONTRIBUTING.md) guide.

-If you are a developer and want to jump right into the sources and execute openHAB from within Eclipse, please have a look at the [IDE setup](https://www.openhab.org/docs/developer/development/ide.html) procedures.
+If you are a developer and want to jump right into the sources and execute openHAB from within an IDE, please have a look at the [IDE setup](https://www.openhab.org/docs/developer/#setup-the-development-environment) procedures.

 You can also learn [how openHAB 2 bindings are developed](https://www.openhab.org/docs/developer/bindings/).